Agoric/documentation/main/glossary/README.md

 ## AllegedName

-Human-readable name of a kind of rights.
+Human-readable name of a type of assets.
 The alleged name should not be trusted as an accurate depiction, since it is provided by the maker of the mint and could be deceptive, but is useful for debugging and double-checking.